 Centers for People with Intellectual Disabilities

-The Division of Long Term Care, under the auspices of the Department of Health Services, currently operates three centers for people with intellectual disabilities in Wisconsin: Central Wisconsin Center, Northern Wisconsin Center, and Southern Wisconsin Center.
+The Division of Mental Health and Substance Abuse Services, under the auspices of the Department of Health Services, currently operates three centers for people with intellectual disabilities in Wisconsin: Central Wisconsin Center, Northern Wisconsin Center, and Southern Wisconsin Center.

 Using an interdisciplinary approach for meeting the social, psychological, health, developmental, educational and vocational needs of each individual through the provision of active treatment, these Centers provide: